diskoverdata/diskover-docs/source_files/plugins_autoclean.md

 🔴 &nbsp;Configure desired rules:
 - Query can be any valid Elasticsearch query using [query string query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).
-- Action can be: delete, rename, move or custom.
+- Action can be: delete, rename, move, copy or custom.
 Custom can be used to run a command or script.

 > Note: When using custom action, custocmd value is required.
 The full file/directory path is passed as arg to customcmd.